TEXTJOIN Function

 Overview

-TEXTJOIN is a formula that combines multiple variables or strings into one string.
+The TEXTJOIN function is a formula that combines multiple variables or strings into a single string.
 You can also specify a delimiter that's inserted between each joined value.
-This could be a character (like a comma or ampersand) or even just a space.
+This could be a character (like a comma or ampersand) or an empty space.
 You can also choose to include or skip empty cells.

-Let's look at a practical example of when you'd use the TEXTJOIN formula.
+Consider a practical example of when you'd use the TEXTJOIN formula.
 Suppose you have an application where end-users enter a first and last name in separate Text Fields.
-But, you also want to create a field that stores their full name as a single value.
+But you also want to create a field that stores their full name as a single value.
 You can use the TEXTJOIN formula in a Calculator component to join those strings.
-A space would be a fitting delimiter.
+And an empty space would be a fitting delimiter.

-NOTE The TEXTJOIN formula isn't suitable for joining an array of values into a single string.
+The TEXTJOIN formula isn't suitable for joining an array of values into a single string.
 When using TEXTJOIN on an array, the Calculator only outputs a comma-separated list of all values in the array.
 The Calculator ignores the delimiter and ignore_empty parts set in the formula.
-To join values from an array, use the Join operator in a Data Workflow component instead.
+To join values from an array, use the Join operator in a Data Workflow component.

 What You'll Learn